What is the Difference between Consignee and Importer of Record?

-In this article, we are going to discuss the difference between an Importer of Record and a consignee.
+In this article, we are going to discuss the difference between a Consignee and an Importer of Record.

 Once the goods are cleared through customs, the consignee is the entity who takes ownership of them.
 In a straightforward import/export transaction, the consignee is usually the party paying import duties and taxes.